 Table of Contents_

 The best projector needs a great screen to produce fantastic image quality.
-That said, inexpensive screens and high-quality screens alike can get stuck in place and refuse to scroll up or down.
+That said, inexpensive and high-quality screens can get stuck in place and refuse to scroll up or down.
 While this would usually end any future movie nights, we can show you how to repair a retractable projector screen.

 Most people know that they may have to repair a projector, but they don’t think about repairing their projector screen.
 Sometimes a screen may not be in need of repair, and you simply need to get the wrinkles out of the projector screen before using it.
 Even retractable screens can get wrinkles.